 How we plan to use our Magidome

-- A greenhouse for seedlings with a clear trap added to the frame?
+- Maybe a greenhouse for seedlings, with a clear tarp added to the frame?

 - A sensory dome with various fabrics as the cover?

-- Take it down and build it again!
+- Let’s take it down and build it again!

 - Applied skills for geometric thinking – measuring lengths, angles, volume

-Teachers interested in trying this project can connect with the developers here! https://magidome.com
+Teachers with further questions that are interested in trying this project can connect with the developers here! https://magidome.com

 Good luck with your project!